|

 over the fence of the couple next door, where the wife has disappeared.
 The

-from stressful situations, and that is what is so tempting to the writer (the
+that emanate from stressful situations, and that is what is so tempting to

 The Wicker Man (1973, National General. /